-What follows is a document that has been three months in the making, and contains a variety of tips for advocating, particularly on humanizing minor attracted people.
+What follows is a document that has been three months in the making, and contains a variety of tips for advocating, particularly on humanizing minor attracted people, and how to stay safe while doing so.

 Timothy N. Fury